 Share options are essentially an agreement under which a company grants a third party (usually an employee) the option to purchase a certain number of company shares at a specified date in the future.

-Although share options are often used as part of a benefits package for employees, e.g. as an alternative to a bonus scheme or a higher basic salary, they are sometimes also granted to company directors or third party investors.
-But it’s the schemes for employees which are most often discussed in relation to share options, as these can also provide tax benefits.
+Although share options are often used as part of a benefits package for employees, e.g., as an alternative to a bonus scheme or a higher basic salary, they are sometimes also granted to company directors or third-party investors.
+But it’s the schemes for employees that are most often discussed in relation to share options, as these can also provide tax benefits.

 What are the main share option schemes available?

-There are three main types of share option scheme for employees:
+There are three main types of share option schemes for employees:

 Enterprise Management Incentives (EMIs)